-Main products Features i-FILTER Web filtering to counter information leaks and targeted attacks Web filtering uses a whitelist database to block access to dangerous URLs not registered in the database.
-It categorizes adult websites and other websites with inappropriate content for working and learning environments and stops users from viewing them in line with the policy of the organization in question.
+Main products Features Web filtering to counter information leaks and targeted attacks Web filtering uses a whitelist database to block access to dangerous URLs in the database.
+It categorizes adult websites and other websites with inappro- for working and learning environments and stops users from viewing them in policy of the organization in question.
 Main Applications - Protection against targeted attacks - Protection against watering hole attacks - Protection against phishing - Internet access control - Access log monitoring m-FILTER m-FILTER possesses email filtering, email archiving and antispam capabilities, protecting against targeted attacks and information leaks such as mis-transmission, promoting internal control through the storage and management of all emails, and improving business efficiency through protection against spam emails.
 Email filtering is a function that only allows users to receive safe emails, preventing them from receiving targeted emails by storing safe senders in a whitelist database and determining the safety of senders and also identifying fake email attachments and emails.
 It also stops intentional and accidental information leaks by forwarding messages to a sender's manager for approval or delaying transmission for a certain period.
-Main Applications - Protection against targeted emails - Prevention of e-mail mis-transmission - Email archiving - Protection against spam emails FinalCode Password-less encryption service for tracking and remotely controlling files Enables designation of file recipients, configuration of permissions, access log monitoring by file owner, permission changes after file distribution and remote file deletion Main Applications - Protection against leakage of confidential information - Protection against internal fraud - Protection against supply chain attacks - File encryption and access control - File tracking - Remote file deletion
+Main Applications - Protection against targeted emails - Prevention of e-mail mis-transmission - Email archiving - Protection against spam emails

-Main products Features D-SPA Appliance comprising both hardware and i-FILTER software Pre-built, pre-configured and ready-to-run appliance that saves time and labor by removing the need to select and purchase hardware, operating systems and applications separately DigitalArts@Cloud Comprehensive cloud security covering web browsing, email, files and communication A solution covering both measures against external attacks and measures against internal leaks and providing automatic encryption of internal business files, control over files offered to outsiders and a communication tool for enhanced operational efficiency in the form of cloud services.
+Main products Features FinalCode Password-less encryption service for tracking and remotely controlling files Enables designation of file recipients, configuration of permissions, access log monitoring by file owner, permission changes after file distribution and remote file deletion Main Applications - Protection against leakage of confidential information - Protection against internal fraud - Protection against supply chain attacks - File encryption and access control - File tracking - Remote file deletion D-SPA Appliance comprising both hardware and i-FILTER software Pre-built, pre-configured and ready-to-run appliance that saves time and labor by removing the need to select and purchase hardware, operating systems and applications separately 「DigitalArts@Cloud」 Comprehensive cloud security covering web browsing, email, files and communication A solution covering both measures against external attacks and measures against internal leaks and providing automatic encryption of internal business files and control over files offered to outsiders in the form of cloud services.
 An integrated report screen provides a one-stop comprehensive display about the possibilities of external attacks from web browsing, email and files and internal data leaks.
-Main Applications - Web Security - Mail Security - File Security - Voice, Chat and Online Conferencing System i-FILTER (Consumer) Filtering software mainly for families, libraries, internet cafes, etc. Protects users of smartphones, tablets and computers from dangers of the Internet by restricting access to harmful websites.
-Main Applications - Web filtering - Web usage reporting - Restriction of time spent online
+Main Applications - Web Security - Mail Security - File Security Desk A chat/online conference/webinar system that allows communication only within a company/organization or with users invited by the user The "comfort/convenience" of being able to communicate wherever there is an Internet environment, and the implementation of communication in a closed environment within the organization eliminates the risk of information leaks due to communication with uninvited users outside the organization.
+Main Applications - Call - Text chat - Online meetings - Webinar i-FILTER (Consumer) Filtering software mainly for families, libraries, internet cafes, etc. Protects users of smartphones, tablets and computers from dangers of the Internet by restricting access to harmful websites.
+Main Applications Web filtering Web usage reporting Restriction of time spent online

-The Group's business organization chart is as follows.
+The Group's business organization chart is as follows